LGV/HGV Training Courses

 Training for Heavy Goods Vehicles (also known as Large Goods Vehicles) is designed to give drivers the confidence and skills necessary for these larger vehicles.

 There are two different categories of licence for Heavy Goods Vehicles, C and C+E, which each allow the driver to operate a different category of vehicle.
-However, recent DVSA changes introduced on 15th November 2021 have changed the process needed to obtain your C+E licence.

 The rigid category C LGV 2 lorry driver training historically has been the following progressive step drivers take when going from having a car or better yet, a 7.5-tonne licence to work their way up to gain their artic category C+E LGV 1 licence.